forestbiotech-lab/sRNA-Portal-workflow/websocket/README.md

     certbot renew
 ```

-## Add domain and port to config file
+## Add domain and port to config file copy or link the .config_res.js file from main server
 ``` javascript

 module.exports = {